Preset courses: Summer school

 • On your Dashboard class tile

-3. Click "Assign" next to a summer school course.
+4. Click "Assign" next to a summer course.

 Once you've assigned a summer school preset course to your class, you can return to the course management area anytime to edit it.
-Just click on "View/edit course" to enter the course management area.
-For detailed instructions on how to edit a course, please visit our "Editing a course" article:
+Click "View/edit course" to enter the course management area and "Customize this course" to begin editing.

 Related article: Editing a course